Finding Minimum Matching Cuts in $H$-free Graphs: Polynomial-Time Results

 \textbf{Case 2:} Every red neighbour of $K$ is adjacent to exactly one vertex in $K$.
 Suppose first that $K$ has exactly one red neighbour.
 Recall that $K$ has at least~$1$ blue neighbour, since otherwise $K$ would be red by R4.
 Thus, any colouring of~$K$ contributes at least $1$ to the total value of the red-blue colouring.
 Recall further that any red neighbour of $K$ has uncoloured neighbours only in $K$.
 Therefore, we colour $K$ blue, implying that it contributes exactly $1$ to the total value and does not affect the colouring of the other vertices.

 Consider now the case where $K$ has at least $2$ red neighbours $q_1,q_2$.
 Let $x_1,x_2\in K$ such that $q_1$ is adjacent to $x_1$ and $q_2$ is adjacent to $x_2$.
 Since $x_1$ and~$x_2$ are both in $K$, there is a path in $K$ connecting them.
-Thus, if $x_1$ and $x_2$ are not adjacent, $P'' = q_1\,x_1\,\dots\,x_2$ is an induced $P_4$ and thus, by Claim~\ref{C-StrongP}, $P' + P''$ is an induced $P_6 + P_4$, a contradiction.
+Thus, if $x_1$ and $x_2$ are not adjacent, $P'' = q_1\,x_1\,\dots\,x_2$ is an induced $P_4$ and thus, by Claim~\ref{T-P6+P4free}.3, $P' + P''$ is an induced $P_6 + P_4$, a contradiction.
 Hence, $x_1$ and $x_2$ are adjacent.
 Since for the same reason, $q_1\,x_1\,x_2\,q_2$ may not be an induced $P_4$ either, and any edge $x_iq_j$, $i,j \in\{1,2\}$ would result in a triangle with one coloured vertex (impossible by R3), there must be an edge between $q_1$ and~$q_2$.

-\begin{myclaim} $K = \{x_1,x_2\}$. \end{myclaim} \begin{claimproof} Suppose for a contradiction that there is a vertex $x_3 \in V(K)$ adjacent to $x_1$.
+\clapp{\ref{T-P6+P4free}}{7} $K = \{x_1,x_2\}$. \begin{claimproof} Suppose for a contradiction that there is a vertex $x_3 \in V(K)$ adjacent to $x_1$.
 Since $q_2\,q_1\,x_1\,x_3$ cannot be an induced $P_4$, there is an edge from $x_3$ to $q_1$ or $q_2$, a contradiction since, by assumption, both $q_1$ and $q_2$ only have one uncoloured neighbour.
-The case where $x_3$ is adjacent to $x_2$ follows by symmetry.
+The case where $x_3$ is adjacent to $x_2$ follows by symmetry. \end{claimproof}